ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

   This proposal would allow a different way to crack this nut, by giving users fine control over the scope of the selectors.
 This proposal might obviate ``-XDuplicateRecordFields``, but ``-XDisambiguateRecordFields`` is still useful with this proposal.

+* A Template Haskell declaration splice can occur within a local module.
+Just as a top-level splice marks a scope boundary (declarations above the splice cannot refer to declarations below the splice), declaration splices within local modules do, too.
+The guideline here is that the local module system affects only the names that are in scope (and their qualifications and import/export), not any other aspect of the program.

 Costs and Drawbacks
 -------------------